seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 O, good my lord!

 **CLOTEN**
-I’ll have this secret from thy heart, or rip
+I'll have this secret from thy heart, or rip
 Thy heart to find it.
 Is she with Posthumus?

 **PISANIA**